 Are you wondering how much an average ballet dancer makes?
 Their salaries vary widely, typically from $14,500 to $256,500 annually.
 Experience, company prestige, and location significantly impact their salary earnings.
 This article breaks down these elements and clearly shows the average salaries of ballet dancers.

-- Ballet dancer salaries vary significantly, from $14,500 to over $256,500 annually, influenced by experience, location, and company prestige.
+- Ballet dancer salaries vary significantly, ranging from $14,500 to over $256,500 annually, and are influenced by experience, location, and company prestige.

 - Entry-level dancers typically struggle to earn more than $30,000, while experienced dancers in major companies may earn upwards of $100,000.
 This highlights the importance of career progression.